 Program Admission Requirements

-Applicants seeking admission to the Alternative Pathways to Teacher Certification (Alt Cert) program must hold a bachelor’s degree from a regionally accredited college or university, have a cumulative GPA of 2.75 or higher and have a 3.00 GPA in the declared teaching area content coursework.
+Applicants seeking admission to the Alternative Pathways to Teacher Certification (Alt Cert) program must hold a bachelor’s degree from a regionally accredited college or university.
+In addition, applicants must also have a 3.00 GPA in the declared teaching area content coursework or obtain a passing score on the designated Missouri Content Assessment (MoCA) in lieu of completing the required content area coursework as approved by DESE.

 To apply, submit the following: